mikespook/sts/README.md

 # Configuration

-Configuration file should be in YAML format.
+Config file should be in YAML format.

 Here is an example: